Data center: Energy efficiency and overhead

 The U.S. Environmental Protection Agency has an Energy Star rating for standalone or large data centers.
-To qualify for the ecolabel, a data center must be within the top quartile of energy efficiency of all reported facilities.
-The Energy Efficiency Improvement Act of 2015 (United States) requires federal facilities — including data centers — to operate more efficiently.
-California's title 24 (2014) of the California Code of Regulations mandates that every newly constructed data center must have some form of airflow containment in place to optimize energy efficiency.
+To qualify for the ecolabel, a data center must be within the top quartile in energy efficiency of all reported facilities.
+The Energy Efficiency Improvement Act of 2015 (United States) requires federal facilities—including data centers—to operate more efficiently.
+California's Title 24 (2014) of the California Code of Regulations mandates that every newly constructed data center must have some form of airflow containment in place to optimize energy efficiency.

-European Union also has a similar initiative: EU Code of Conduct for Data Centres.
+The European Union also has a similar initiative: EU Code of Conduct for Data Centres.

-Energy use analysis and projects

-The focus of measuring and analyzing energy use goes beyond what's used by IT equipment; facility support hardware such as chillers and fans also use energy.
+Efficiency improvements and renewable energy integration are helping offset some emissions, but fossil fuels remain a major electricity source for data center operations worldwide.

-In 2011 server racks in data centers were designed for more than 25 kW and the typical server was estimated to waste about 30% of the electricity it consumed.
-The energy demand for information storage systems was also rising.
-A high availability data center was estimated to have a 1 mega watt (MW) demand and consume $20,000,000 in electricity over its lifetime, with cooling representing 35% to 45% of the data center's total cost of ownership.
-Calculations showed that in two years the cost of powering and cooling a server could be equal to the cost of purchasing the server hardware.
-Research in 2018 has shown that substantial amount of energy could still be conserved by optimizing IT refresh rates and increasing server utilization.
+In 2011, server racks in data centers were designed for more than 25 kW and the typical server was estimated to waste about 30% of the electricity it consumed.
+The energy demand for information storage systems is also rising.
+A high-availability data center is estimated to have a 1 MW demand and consume $20,000,000 in electricity over its lifetime, with cooling representing 35% to 45% of the data center's total cost of ownership.
+Calculations show that in two years, the cost of powering and cooling a server could be equal to the cost of purchasing the server hardware.
+Research in 2018 has shown that a substantial amount of energy could still be conserved by optimizing IT refresh rates and increasing server utilization.
+Research for optimizing task scheduling is also underway, with researchers looking to implement energy-efficient scheduling algorithms that could reduce energy consumption by anywhere between 6% to 44%.

-In 2011 Facebook, Rackspace and others founded the Open Compute Project (OCP) to develop and publish open standards for greener data center computing technologies.
-As part of the project Facebook published the designs of its server, which it had built for its first dedicated data center in Prineville.
+In 2011, Facebook, Rackspace and others founded the Open Compute Project (OCP) to develop and publish open standards for greener data center computing technologies.
+As part of the project, Facebook published the designs of its server, which it had built for its first dedicated data center in Prineville.
 Making servers taller left space for more effective heat sinks and enabled the use of fans that moved more air with less energy.
 By not buying commercial off-the-shelf servers, energy consumption due to unnecessary expansion slots on the motherboard and unneeded components, such as a graphics card, was also saved.
-In 2016 Google joined the project and published the designs of its 48V DC shallow data center rack.
+In 2016, Google joined the project and published the designs of its 48V DC shallow data center rack.
 This design had long been part of Google data centers.
 By eliminating the multiple transformers usually deployed in data centers, Google had achieved a 30% increase in energy efficiency.
-In 2017 sales for data center hardware built to OCP designs topped $1.2 billion and are expected to reach $6 billion by 2021.
+In 2017, sales for data center hardware built to OCP designs topped $1.2 billion and are expected to reach $6 billion by 2021.